si3792/icough/README.md

 ( Doctor objects are retrieved from `/icough/doctors/` )

 **PUT** is used to update appointment at `/icough/appointments/id/`  where:
-- If the request comes from a doctor `state` field is expected.
+- If the request comes from a doctor, `state` field is expected.
 - If the request comes from a patient, `time` field is expected.

 ### /icough/history/